tobias-weiss-ai-xr/opendesk-edu/docs/enhanced-configuration/groupware-migration.md

 After checking and confirming, you can use the same procedure to add further mailboxes.

 Alternatively, you can add multiple accounts via CSV upload.
-Find information in the following.
+More info on that below.

 ### Add multiple user accounts via CSV file